scalax/ce-injection-samples/README.md

 # ce-injection-samples
 This project try to show a new injection way in Scala2 and Scala3.

 In Scala2 we use cats-effect-cps.
-There is a play use cats and macwire.
+There is a plan use cats and macwire.

 In Scala3 we use for comprehensions embbed by given.
 And also we will use cats-effect-cps in Scala3.2.